GiovaniHaka/cloudwalk-weather-test/README.md

-# Mobile Engineer Test #1 - Cloudwalt Weather
+# Mobile Engineer Test #1 - Cloudwalk Weather

 > The only way to go fast, is to go well.<br/>
 > -- Robert C. Martin